This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Christmas baking doesn’t get much easier than this super simple Crockpot Candy recipe!
-Made with chocolate, marshmallows, and peanuts, this recipe is the perfect salty/sweet/creamy/crunchy combo.
-Toss all of the ingredients in your crockpot, mix it together, melt, and scoop and you have one of my family’s favorite treats!
-We love serving this around the holidays because it’s easy and makes a ton, but it’s really great any time of the year!
+Made with chocolate, marshmallows, and peanuts, just toss all of the ingredients in your crockpot, mix it together, melt, and scoop and you have one of my family’s favorite treats!

 How to Make Crockpot Candy

-- Combine peanuts, almond bark, and chocolate in the basin of a large crockpot.
+- Add to Crockpot: Combine peanuts, almond bark, and chocolate in the basin of a large slow cooker.

-- Stir in mini marshmallows and scoop onto a wax paper lined cookie sheet.
-Allow to cool
+- Scoop: Stir in mini marshmallows and scoop onto a wax (or parchment paper) paper-lined cookie sheet.
+Allow to cool.

 - 4 cups lightly salted dry roasted peanuts